dexie/dexie-website/docs/Table/Table.where().md

 If a string, or array of strings was provided (indexes or primary keys), this method returns a [WhereClause](/docs/WhereClause/WhereClause) based on given index(es) or primary key(s).
 The returned WhereClause can be used to build a query on how to extract objects from the database using any of the methods in [WhereClause](/docs/WhereClause/WhereClause).
 An array of strings represents [compound indexes](/docs/Compound-Index).

-If a plain object containing criteria was provided, this method returns a [Collection](/docs/Collection/Collection) filtered using given criterias.
+If a plain object containing criteria was provided, this method returns a [Collection](/docs/Collection/Collection) filtered using given criteria.
 If providing a single criteria, the keyPath must match with an index.
 If providing multiple criteria, it is recommended to have a [compound index](/docs/Compound-Index) containing all of the keyPath (in arbitrary order), but it is not required.
 If no [compound index](/docs/Compound-Index), at least one of the keyPaths must match a simple index.
 If `Dexie.debug=true` and not having compound index of all provided keyPaths, a console.warn() will give a hint on how to index this query properly.

 ### Return Value